Changing the tempo in Garageband is as easy walking and chewing bubble gum.

 How To Change The Tempo in Garageband – (The Easy Way)

-1) To change the tempo in Garageband, click on the “Tempo” number in the top-center of the DAW along where it also lists the bars in each measure, as well as the Key Signature.
+1) To change the tempo in Garageband, click on the number in the Tempo Display which sits at the top-center of Garageband in between the Key Signature, Time Signature, and Beats Position display.

 Now, using this tool is helpful in a number of different ways, but for the moment, we’ll talk about another handy feature recently introduced into the Garageband user’s arsenal.